‘General Hospital’ Monday Spoilers: Mike’s Frazzled, Sasha’s Anxious, Anna’s Confrontational, & Dante’s Bold

 General Hospital spoilers for the episode airing on Monday, March 18, tease that there’s something for everybody incorporated into this one show.
-This week will not only move existing storylines forward, it will also showcase some other characters who haven’t been seen much lately.
+This week will not only move existing storylines forward, but it will also showcase some other characters who haven’t been seen much lately.

 Actor Max Gail has won a lot of praise for his authentic, emotional portrayal of Sonny’s father Mike.
 The last that viewers saw of Mike, he had been moved from Sonny’s home to live in a care facility full-time.
 Now, General Hospital spoilers share that he’ll get out to do lunch with Carly and Michael.
 Unfortunately, it won’t go well.

 Michael will be anxious to spend some time with his grandfather, but Mike will get flustered and confused.
-As a worried Carly and Michael look on, Mike will be agitated and inisist that he needs to leave right away.
+As a worried Carly and Michael look on, Mike will be agitated and insists that he needs to leave right away.

 As Carly, Michael, and Mike work through this, Sonny will be facing a dire situation with Dante in Turkey.
 Raj has challenged Dante to prove his allegiance and that means taking out Sonny.
 The Inquisitr has detailed that this will be intense, but soon, Dante and Sonny will be headed back to Port Charles.

 Back in Port Charles, Lulu will spend time with Maxie.
-General Hospital spoilers reveal that Lulu will open up about missing Dante and Maxie will do her best to support her friend.
+General Hospital spoilers reveal that Lulu will open up about missing Dante, and Maxie will do her best to support her friend.

 Sonny comes face-to-face with Dante for the first time in months.
 Click to watch today's thrilling, new #GH – RIGHT NOW: https://t.co/PUXlX7p6gd #GH55